 Therefore, you're better off consuming fractionated coconut oil under the name of MCT Oil or Liquid Coconut Oil than taking soybean oil, peanut oil, safflower oil and even the so-called health-promoting olive oil that contain mostly long-chain triglycerides and predominantly unsaturated fatty acids.

 Of course, if you need more protection against harmful microbes, why eat fractionated coconut oil?
-Why not pick virgin coconut oil that carries more antimicrobials with lauric acid as high as 40% or more per serving?
+Why not choose virgin coconut oil that carries more antimicrobials with lauric acid as high as 40% or more per serving?

 If you compare the difference between fractionated and virgin coconut oil, not only you'll realize that virgin coconut oil offers more health benefits for you, but also costs relatively lower for the same volume.